-Croatia joined the European Union last year.
-Bordering Hungary, Italy, and countries of the former Yugoslavia (Slovenia, Serbia, Bosnia & Herzegovina, and Montenegro), Croatia’s territory is fortunate to span some 90% of the East Adriatic Sea coast.
+Bordering Hungary, Italy, and countries of the former Yugoslavia, Croatia’s territory is fortunate to span some 90% of the east Adriatic Sea coast.

-Plains, fields, oak woods, and wetland landscape are located in the eastern part of the country.
+In the eastern part of Croatia, you’ll find plains, fields, oak woods, and wetland landscapes.
 The urban center features Austro-Hungarian architecture reminiscent of Vienna or Budapest with many medieval walls and castles.

 Moving westward you’ll find high mountain ranges, lakes, pine forests, and the sea.
 Stretching south are more than 600 km of coastline and more than 1,000 islands with beautiful beaches, bays, and port towns with Mediterranean architecture.